is-120-winter-2023/overlays-cards/README.md

 ![sample cards](readme-assets/card-sample.jpg)

 Before we start, we need to determine the maximum width needed for the images on our cards.
-If we assume a maximum viewport width of 1920px, then the maximum width of our images is 1920px / 4 = 480px. **Crop all of your images to a width of 480px.**
+For this assignment, we ignore [device pixel ratios](https://tomroth.com.au/dpr/) and will assume a maximum viewport width of 2000px.
+Therefore, the maximum width of our images is 500px or 2000px / 4.

-_We are ignoring extra wide viewports and device pixel ratios for now, which do require higher resolution images._
+**Crop all of your images to a width of 500px.**

 | ⚠️ Make sure your cards all have the same aspect ratio                                                                                                                                                                                                                                    |
 | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |